‘We Have To Stop Placing The Blame On The Whole Force’: Lil Wayne Speaks On George Floyd Murder By Retelling Story About A White Cop Who Saved His Life

 “My life was saved when I was young. … Shot myself.
 My life was saved by a white cop.
 Uncle Bob,” Wayne said during his latest episode of Young Money Radio.
 “So from, therefore, you have to understand the way I view police, period. … There was a bunch of black cops that jumped over me by that door with that hole in my chest.
 He refused to.”

 Ironically enough, Deputy Robert Hoobler was fired in 2012 after repeatedly tasing a Louisiana man while calling him several racial slurs–including the N-word–during an arrest.
-Safe to say he’s not the best selection for Lil Wayne’s ‘a few bas apples’ argument.
+Safe to say he’s not the best selection for Lil Wayne’s ‘a few bad apples’ argument.

 While he admits the police in New Orleans can be intense, Wayne drives home the idea that judging all cops after being mistreated by one isn’t the way.